luobohaohao/data-2/index.md

 ## Data preparation
 1. When is the peak season for travelling to Seattle
-- Jun is the peak season in Seattle: I can see the occupation rate is the slowest and price is the highest in Jun among the year.
+- Jun is the peak season in Seattle: I can see the occupation rate is the lowest and price is the highest in Jun among the year.
 - October to December is the slack season in Seattle: The occupation rate is high and price is low.

 ![image](https://user-images.githubusercontent.com/30916036/129544914-5a0dbdcd-4dd7-4d25-a077-3d3047997d55.png)
 ![image](https://user-images.githubusercontent.com/30916036/129544958-caced60d-7631-4cb8-b2aa-077bbd63de95.png)

 2. Where is the best place to live in Seattle
-- I can see the big difference between neighbourhood.
+- I can see the big difference between neighbourhood.Fairmount Park is the highest and Roxhill is the cheapest place to rent in Seattle.
 ![image](https://user-images.githubusercontent.com/30916036/129546727-215b1f65-d48a-4604-a552-79ca79524111.png)

 3. What impact on price
-From corr analysis,I found accommodates,bedrooms,beds,square_feet,bathrooms,guests_included,longitude,number_of_reviews,reviews_per_month have higher relationship with price.
+- From corr analysis,I found accommodates,bedrooms,beds,square_feet,bathrooms,guests_included,longitude,number_of_reviews,reviews_per_month have strong relationship with price.
 ![image](https://user-images.githubusercontent.com/30916036/129547495-c5f9103b-c4aa-4adb-a9b1-47b92c31ac23.png)

 ## Modeling and Evaluation
-From above corr analysis with price,I choose the variables whose correlation coefficient >0.3 as the independent variables to predict price.
+From above corr analysis with price,I choose the variables whose correlation coefficient >0.3 as the independent variables to predict price.Here is the evalation of the model
 ![image](https://user-images.githubusercontent.com/30916036/129549360-118ac5d5-ebdb-42df-a884-8fe1e95b122c.png)